 A highlight to his success at Penn State Altoona was a 641-minute shutout streak during the 2004 season, which, at the time, ranked in the top-15 in Division III history.
 Wassell was an accomplished student with two Academic All-AMCC honors, a spot on the Penn State Altoona Dean’s List every semester and a 3.72 cumulative grade point average.
 Prior to his time at Altoona, Wassell was a member of the East Stroudsburg squad from 2000-02, earning two Pennsylvania State Athletic Conference championships with an NCAA Final Four appearance in 2000.

-Wassell, a Hollidaysburg, Pa. native, earned his bachelor's degree in business at Penn State Altoona.
-He also has earned NSCAA National and Goalkeeping Coaching Diplomas and serves on the NSCAA National Goalkeeping Staff.
+Wassell, a Hollidaysburg, Pennsylvania, native, earned his bachelor's degree in business at Penn State Altoona.
+He also has earned NSCAA National and Advanced National Goalkeeping Coaching Diplomas and serves on the NSCAA National Goalkeeping Staff.